VenissaCarolQuadros/CanHap501/labs/Lab3.md

 </video>

 This lab was truly interesting in that it forced me to see the subtleties that could effect the user experience in haptic feedback.
 It also made me appreciate the advantages and understand the many subtle innaccuracies one can get away with when having multimodal feedback.

+A huge thanks to Jano and my two labmates who graciously agreed to test out my sketch!
+Your thoughts and feedback were truly valuable and made this lab so much more fun.